mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 ## Good: Programming Model

 During the first 10 days, I thought this would be in the Bad as I was delusional about it messing up the pointers, but really, there is nothing wrong with it.
-Yes sure, it has weird and annoying alignment restrictions, and its designers attempts to improve upon C ended up backfiring and making it worse than Cuda.
+Yes sure, it has weird and annoying alignment restrictions, and its designers' attempts to improve upon C ended up backfiring and making it worse than Cuda.
 I'll go more into it in the later sections, but at its base, you can't say the model is broken.
 If UPMEM wants to release DPUs with floating point capabilities in the future, it has a good basis to work from.

 UPMEM is not a good example of a company doomed by its programming model.
 That would be Graphcore.